oasysgames/oasys-docs/docs/techdocs/4-wallet/1-lv1-about/1-1-about.md

 # About

-### What is wallet?

-Crypto wallet is for users that having own private key, more secure and better way to secure your asset.

-You can restore your balance anytime with private key.
+## Wallet on Oasys

+Oasys is using go ethereum, You can use any wallet which supports EVM compatible.

-### Hardware wallet
+## Hardware wallet

-We will support hardware wallet, please wait for details to be updated.
+On General, you may use hardware wallet which supports EVM compatible, there is no specific limitations for using it.